VRuskaEngine/VRuskaEngine/doc/conventions.md

 ## Patterns and Idioms

-This is an incomplete list of conventional idioms used in the Monado codebase.
+This is an incomplete list of conventional idioms used in the VRuska Engine codebase.

 ### C "Inheritance" through first struct member